Does a Debit Card Build Credit? No — Here’s What Actually Does

 Starting from zero vs. repairing damage

-One thing worth separating out: a thin credit file (you’re new to credit, not much history) and a damaged credit file (you have history, but a lot of it is negative) are genuinely different problems.
-The options above — secured cards, credit builder loans, authorized user tradelines — work best for thin files.
-They add positive history where there isn’t much.
+One thing worth separating: a thin file (you’re new to credit, not much history) and a damaged file (you have history, but a lot of it is negative) are different problems.
+The options above — secured cards, credit builder loans, authorized user tradelines — work best for thin files; they add positive history where there isn’t much.

-If the problem is derogatory marks — charge-offs, collections, settled accounts — the tools are different.
-Pay-for-delete letters (negotiating with the creditor to remove the account from your report in exchange for payment), goodwill deletion requests for accounts that are paid but still showing, and FCRA dispute letters for anything that’s inaccurate or unverifiable.
-A tradeline layered on top of a damaged file will help the utilization piece and move the score some, but it won’t hide the negatives from a lender who reads the full file, which mortgage underwriters absolutely do.
+If the problem is derogatory marks — charge-offs, collections, settled accounts — the tools are different: pay-for-delete negotiations, goodwill deletion requests, and FCRA disputes for anything inaccurate, which I walk through in DIY credit repair.
+A tradeline layered on a damaged file helps the utilization piece and moves the score some, but it won’t hide negatives from a lender who reads the full file — which mortgage underwriters absolutely do.
+(For comparison, a car loan does build credit, unlike a debit card, but slowly and through a different factor.)

-If you’re in the thin-file camp and the tradeline route sounds like a fit, you can see what we have listed at kindoflost.com.
-I’m happy to answer questions about whether the math makes sense for your situation before you commit to anything.
+If you’re in the thin-file camp and the tradeline route sounds like a fit, you can see what’s listed at the tradelines store.
+I’m happy to talk through whether the math makes sense for your situation before you commit to anything.

-No — debit card activity isn’t reported to credit bureaus at all, so it can’t help or hurt your credit score.
-It’s simply invisible to the credit system.
+No. Debit card activity isn’t reported to the credit bureaus at all, so it can neither help nor hurt your credit score.
+It’s simply invisible to the credit system, whether you use it constantly or never.

-Being added as an authorized user on an established credit card account is generally the fastest option — the account’s history appears on your report within a billing cycle or two without generating a hard inquiry.
-Secured cards and credit builder loans also work but take longer since you’re starting a new account from zero.
+Being added as an authorized user on an established card is generally fastest — the account’s history appears on your report within a billing cycle or two with no hard inquiry.
+Secured cards and credit builder loans also work but take longer, since you’re aging a brand-new account from zero.

 No. Prepaid cards work the same way as regular debit cards for credit purposes — no credit is extended, so nothing reports to the bureaus.
-Some secured credit cards are confused with prepaid debit cards, but they’re different: a secured credit card reports to bureaus and builds credit; a prepaid debit card does not.
+Don’t confuse them with secured credit cards: a secured card reports and builds credit, while a prepaid debit card does not.

 Things that I use, like, and am affiliated with: